griffithlab/rnabio.org/_posts/0003-02-01-Expression.md

 ***

+#### Mini-lecture

+For more on the differences between abundance estimates like FPKM and count data with HTSeq-count, see this [mini lecture](https://github.com/griffithlab/rnabio.org/blob/master/assets/lectures/cbw-cshl/2019/mini/RNASeq_MiniLecture_09_02_HTSEQ.pdf).

+***

 #### HTSEQ-COUNT
 Run htseq-count on alignments instead to produce raw counts instead of FPKM/TPM values for differential expression analysis